singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 In the second solution, we leverage the definition of the binary search tree.

 What does it mean for a tree to be a binary search tree?
-We know that it must, of course, satisfy the condition left. data <=  c urrent. data <  right. data for each node, but this isn't quite sufficient.
+We know that it must, of course, satisfy the condition left. data <=  current.data <  right.data for each node, but this isn't quite sufficient.
 Consider the following small tree:

 ![](media/04_2_1.JPG)

 Although  each node is bigger than its left node  and smaller than its right node, this is clearly not a binary search tree since 25 is in the wrong place.

-More precisely, the condition is that  a// left nodes must  be less than  or equal  to the current  node,  which must be less than all the right nodes.
+More precisely, the condition is that  all left nodes must  be less than  or equal  to the current  node,  which must be less than all the right nodes.

 Using this thought, we can approach the problem  by passing down the min and max values.
 As we iterate through the tree, we verify against  progressively  narrower ranges.